 Between 2017 and 2018, a series of mergers took place between the largest seed and agrochemical companies in the world:

-- Dow and DuPont merged to form a new company called DowDuPont and its agricultural division is called Corteva Agriscience.
-Corteva is expected to become a stand-alone company in 2019.
+- Dow and DuPont merged to form a new company called DowDuPont and created an agricultural division called Corteva Agriscience.
+Corteva became a stand-alone company in 2019.

 - Bayer acquired Monsanto for US$63-billion.
 Monsanto’s name was dropped, and the joint company is now called Bayer.